SkafteNicki/dtu_mlops/s4_debugging_and_logging/profiling.md

             prof.step()
     ```

     Try doing this.
-Is the conclusion this the same on what operations that are taken up most of the time?
+Is the conclusion the same on what operations are taking up most of the time?
 Have the
-    percentage changed significantly?
+    percentages changed significantly?

 6. Additionally, we can also visualize the profiling results using the profiling viewer in tensorboard.